 Covers 1/3 of the screen height

 The virtual keyboard supports various layouts:

-The virtual keyboard is the primary text input method for webOS TV apps and can be customized for specific types of inputs.
-For example, if you are asking your user for an email address or a URL, you can provide the keyboard that includes special cahracters for such purpose (e.g. @, full stop, and others).
+The virtual keyboard is the primary text input method for webOS TV apps, and you can customize the virtual keyboard for specific input types.
+For example, if you are asking your user for an email address or a URL, you can provide the keyboard that includes special characters for such purpose (e.g., @, full stop, and others).
 Similarly, if the user needs to type numbers, the standard numeric type can be provided.
-If you do not specify the type of input, your user will be presented with a standard keyboard layout.
+If you do not specify the input type, your user will be presented with a standard keyboard layout.

 When an input field is focused, the virtual keyboard is automatically loaded.
-However, if the system detects a key press from a USB keyboard, the virtual keyboard will disappear from the screen.
-To relaunch the virtual keyboard, the user needs to select an input field with a remote controller.
+However, if the system detects a key press from a USB keyboard, the virtual keyboard disappears from the screen.
+To relaunch the virtual keyboard, you need to select an input field with a remote controller.

-The baseline standard layout of the virtual keyboard can accommodate up to 58 language-specific keys.
+The layout of the virtual keyboard can accommodate up to 58 language-specific keys.
 The keyboard covers 100% of the width and 1/3 of the height.

-- The right column contains keys that affect active text box.
+The right column contains keys that affect the active text box.

 Universal Keys are not language-specific and always provide the same functions.
 They appear, at all times:

 Semi-Universal Keys are not language-specific, but not necessarily applicable to all character sets and contextual configurations.